rainsworth/Spectral-Energy-Distributions/Ainsworth2012/plots/README.md

 <h2>Plots</h2>

-This directory contains .pdf files for the SEDs presented in <b>R. E. Ainsworth</b>, A. M. M. Scaife, T. P. Ray, et al., “AMI radio continuum observations of young stellar objects with known outflows,” <i>Monthly Notices of the Royal Astronomical Society</i>, 423, 1089–1108, 2012 (<a href="http://adsabs.harvard.edu/abs/2012MNRAS.423.1089A">ads</a>, <a href="https://github.com/rainsworth/Spectral-Energy-Distributions/Ainsworth2012/MNRAS-2012--1089-108.pdf">pdf</a>).
+This directory contains .pdf files for the SEDs presented in <b>R. E. Ainsworth</b>, A. M. M. Scaife, T. P. Ray, et al., “AMI radio continuum observations of young stellar objects with known outflows,” <i>Monthly Notices of the Royal Astronomical Society</i>, 423, 1089–1108, 2012 (<a href="http://adsabs.harvard.edu/abs/2012MNRAS.423.1089A">ads</a>, <a href="https://arxiv.org/abs/1203.3381">arXiv</a>).

-The SEDs range from centimetre to IR wavelengths for the following protostellar systems, descriptions of which can be found in Section 5 of the <a href="https://rainsworth.github.io/assets/pdfs/MNRAS-2012--1089-108.pdf">paper</a>:
+The SEDs range from centimetre to IR wavelengths for the following protostellar systems, descriptions of which can be found in Section 5 of the paper:
 <li> L1448 IRS 3
 <li> L1448 C
 <li> HH 7-11